bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image080.png"
-  alt="Summary 07 Adding E-commerce to your Website." style="width:500px;"/>
+  alt="Summary of Adding E-commerce to your Website." style="width:500px;"/>
 </p>

 After reading this module (07), you will be able to:

--   Explain the benefits of adding e-commerce functionality to your website,
+-   Explain the benefits of adding e-commerce functionality to your website, and

 -   Describe how to add e-commerce functionality to your website.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 > <p align="center">
 >  <img src="./assets/images/image081.png"
->  alt="."
+>  alt="Why add e-commerce functionality?"
 >  style="width:500px;"/>
 > </p>